cisco/cisco-network-chef-cookbook/test/README.md

 ## First run procedure

  - Converge test cookbook to switch and verify using serverspec using ```chef exec bundle exec kitchen converge``` from the cookbook directory
  - At this point, all tests should pass.
-You can cleanup by running ```chef exec bundle exec kitchen shutdown``` from the cookbook directory and removing /tmp/verifier directory on switch under test
+You can cleanup by running ```chef exec bundle exec kitchen destroy``` from the cookbook directory and removing /tmp/verifier directory on switch under test

 ## Second run procedures